DSOI-ALL/devops-microcosm/README.md

 2. Login to the administrator account with the credentials used in the "checksetup_config.erb" recipe template to configure your issue tracking service.

-##### -  Manual configuration steps for Hubot
+##### -  Manual configuration steps for Hubot bot creation and to Integrate Hubot with Jenkins via Slack

 1. Upon a successful "vagrant up", ssh into the VM using "vagrant ssh mediaWiki".

 2. Navigate to "/home/vagrant/myhubot" as the vagrant user.

-3. Type "yo hubot --defaults" to create a hubot with the default settings.
+3. Type "yo hubot --adapter slack" to create a Hubot bot that can integrate with your Slack workspace

-4. Type "bin/hubot" while in the myhubot directory to start your hubot bot.
+4. While in the "/home/vagrant/myhubot" directory, execute the "npm_packages_install.sh" script to install the necessary npm packages to allow your hubot to integrate with Jenkins and Slack

-5. The "myhubot>" prompt should appear.
-Type "myhubot help" for a list of available commands.
+    - This must be done BEFORE launching the Hubot bot

+5. Export HUBOT_JENKINS_AUTH, HUBOT_JENKINS_URL, and HUBOT_SLACK_TOKEN variables
+    - HUBOT_JENKINS_AUTH should be in "username:password" format (use jenkins account credentials)
+6. Launch the previously created Hubot by passing all of the appropriate command line flags
+    - ex: HUBOT_SLACK_TOKEN=$HUBOT_SLACK_TOKEN HUBOT_JENKINS_URL=$HUBOT_JENKINS_URL
+    HUBOT_JENKINS_AUTH=$HUBOT_JENKINS_AUTH ./bin/hubot --adapter slack
+7. You will now be able to chat with your Hubot via your Slack workspace, as well as kick off Jenkins builds of the petclinic application